ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 -   The only adjustable parameters of `Camera` are `d` (screen-observer distance) and `a` (image *aspect ratio*).

--   The reference system of the previous slide is rigid: it is therefore very easy to implement because there is no need to store the vectors $\vec d$, $\vec u$ and $\vec v$.
+-   The reference system of the previous slide is rigid: this makes implementation straightforward, as there is no need to manually manage the basis vectors $\vec d$, $\vec u$ and $\vec v$.

 -   To orient a `Camera`, we can use the `Transformation` type that we implemented last week.